Shadow constraints of charged black hole with scalar hair and gravitational waves from extreme mass ratio inspirals: Discussion and conclusions

 Furthermore, we construct an EMRI system with the CBH-SH as the central supermassive BH and calculate its gravitational waveforms using the AAK approximation method.
 By calculating the mismatch between the waveforms produced by this BH and those from Schwarzschild or RN black holes, and combining with LISA detector's expected sensitivity, we quantitatively evaluate the detectability of charge $Q/M$ and scalar hair $s/M^2$ in gravitational wave signals.
 The results indicate that in an EMRI system with central BH mass $M=10^6M_\odot$, regardless of whether the scalar hair $s/M^2$ takes positive or negative values, LISA is expected to identify its existence at the $\mathcal{O}\left(10^{-4}\right)$ level; while the charge $Q/M$ can be identified at the $\mathcal{O}\left(10^{-2}\right)$ level.
 These detection precisions significantly exceed the constraint levels achievable by EHT observations.
 Additionally, we explore the influence of the central BH mass $M$ and initial orbital eccentricity $e_0$ of the EMRI system on LISA's detection capability.
 The results show that the central BH mass $M$ has a significant impact on waveform mismatch, with smaller central BH masses being more favorable for detecting the existence of scalar hair at higher precision.
 The low initial eccentricity $e_0$ does not significantly affect waveform mismatch.
 Comprehensively, for an EMRI system with $M=10^6M_\odot$ and $e_0=0.1$, the LISA detector is expected to identify scalar hair imprints at the $\mathcal{O}\left(10^{-4}\right)$ level and charge parameters at the $\mathcal{O}\left(10^{-2}\right)$ level.
 This indicates that once future space-based gravitational wave detectors become operational, EMRI systems are expected to become powerful probes for testing and constraining scalar hair characteristics, thereby deepening our understanding of scalar gravitational theories.

 Compared to BH shadow observations, EMRI systems, due to their gravitational wave signals lasting for years, allow the minute effects of charge $Q/M$ and scalar hair $s/M^2$ on orbital evolution to accumulate over long-term waveform observations, thus providing the potential to detect these parameter effects at the $\mathcal{O}\left(10^{-2}\right)$ and $\mathcal{O}\left(10^{-4}\right)$ levels, respectively.
 It is worth noting that this study is based on a static spherically symmetric BH model, and the gravitational waveforms are obtained using the AAK approximation method, therefore only preliminary parameter estimates can be provided in this paper.
 In the future, extending such analyses to rotating BH backgrounds that more closely match astrophysical observations will undoubtedly be more physically meaningful.
-Furthermore, constructing waveforms using complete gravitational perturbation theory and conducting parameter evaluation combined with Fisher information matrices is expected to yield more precise and robust constraint ranges.
-These discussions will be the focus of our future work.
+Furthermore, adopting black hole perturbation theory or incorporating higher-order Post-Newtonian terms to construct waveforms, combined with Fisher information matrix for parameter estimation, is expected to yield more accurate and robust constraint ranges.
+These studies will be the focus of our future work.